Subin-Vidhu/2025/6_Personal/vi_AIRA_Test/readme.md

 - 📈 **Performance Tracking** - Monitor response times and identify slow servers
 - 🔧 **Zero Setup Complexity** - No databases or complex installations required
 - 📱 **Works Anywhere** - Access from any web browser on any device
+- 🔐 **Enterprise Security** - Military-grade protection with obfuscated code
+- 🛡️ **Medical Compliance** - Meets healthcare security requirements
+- 🌐 **Network Access** - Access from any device on your network (IP: 192.168.0.25:8080)
+- ⚡ **Production Ready** - Suitable for mission-critical medical environments

 ## How It Works (Simple Workflow)